Ioana-Maraloi/upsilon2-hackitall/README.md

 Theme: Time Glitch
 Built with Unity 3D & C#

-Upsilon is a 3D first-person adventure game created in just 48 hours during the HackITAll 2025 GameJam.
+Upsilon is a 3D third-person adventure game created in just 48 hours during the HackITAll 2025 GameJam.
 The theme of the event was "Time Glitch", which inspired us to craft a story-rich experience where the main character travels through distorted moments in history, completing challenges to restore the timeline and return to the present.

 ## 🧠 Story & Gameplay Concept
 The game begins in the present day.
 You play as a man who just got home from work and lies down to rest in his apartment.
 Suddenly, a strange clock in the corner of the room starts spinning rapidly, accelerating time unnaturally.
 He falls asleep — and wakes up in a dark dungeon, where he meets a mysterious sorceress.